 Melbourne – St Kilda

 In the early 1900’s St Kilda was one of the most fashionable suburbs, with exotic mansions, hotels and guest houses being built.
 After World War 2 St Kilda was known for its seedy side with crime, prostitution and drugs. but more recently with the increase in housing prices and the want to live close to the city St Kilda has bounced back to being one of Melbourne’s most fashionable suburbs again.
-Today St Kilda offers a cosmpolitan lifestyle right on the bay, but still retains some of the charm of yesterday with some beautiful archietecure and some treasures like the Paliais Theatre, Luna Park and plenty of parks and gardens.
+Today St Kilda offers a cosmopolitan lifestyle right on the bay, but still retains some of the charm of yesterday with some beautiful architecture and some treasures like the Palais Theatre, Luna Park and plenty of parks and gardens.

 St Kilda is alive with development with apartments, new cafes, restaurants and a new exciting image.
 It is a mecca for tourists and Melbournians alike and only 10 – 15 minutes from the city.